ShayHill/basic_colormath/README.md

 # basic_colormath

-Everything I wanted to salvage from the [python-colormath](https://github.com/gtaylor/python-colormath/tree/master) library ... with no numpy deps and 14x speed.
+Everything I wanted to salvage from the [python-colormath](https://github.com/gtaylor/python-colormath/tree/master) library ... with no numpy dependency and 14x speed.

 * Perceptual (DeltaE CIE 2000) and Euclidean distance between colors
-* Conversion between RGB, HSV, HSL, and 8-bit hex colors
+* Conversion between RGB, HSV, HSL, Lab, and 8-bit hex colors
-* Simple, one-way conversion to Lab
 * Some convenience functions for RGB tuples and 8-bit hex color strings
 * Vectorized functions for numpy arrays
 * Proximity and cross-proximity (rectangular) matrices for numpy arrays